cseanburns/systems-librarianship/src/6b-install-omeka.md

-# Install Omeka
+# Install Omeka Classic

-[Omeka][omeka] is an <q>Open-source web publishing platforms for sharing digital collections and creating media-rich online exhibits.</q>
+[Omeka Classic][omeka_classic] is an open source web publishing platform for sharing digital collections and creating media-rich online exhibits.
 Most if not all of you have already used Omeka in a prior course.
 Here our task is not to practice information/knowledge organization, but to learn how to administer the Omeka digital library platform.